 FastBridge Summer Overview

-Until the FastBridge system is rolled over to the new school year for your district, roster data will continue to add new students, courses, and teachers but will not remove any of the previous enrollments or roster data in place on the last day of school.
+Until the FastBridge system is rolled over to the new school year for your district, roster data will continue to add new students, courses, and teachers from the current school year but will not remove any of the previous enrollments or roster data in place on the last day of school.

-Progress monitoring plans that have been dated to end after summer school is completed will remain accessible until the rollover to the new school year.
-If you will continue monitoring throughout summer school, your district will want to select the rollover date that is after summer school ends.
-See the rollover information below.
+Progress monitoring plans that have been dated to end after summer school is completed will remain accessible until the date your district has selected for FastBridge to roll over to the new school year.
+The latest recommended FastBridge roll over dates are July 25-27.
+If you will continue monitoring throughout summer school that extends after July 25, please have your FAST District Manager contact the Iowa Support team to discuss roll over options.

 The easiest way to handle summer school access is to assign a Specialist role to the summer school teacher for the building(s) where the students normally attend.
 The teacher may then navigate to the student in their home building, access data and administer progress monitoring.